grammyjs/website/site/docs/plugins/commands.md

 Here is a quick overview of what you get with this plugin:

 - Better code structure by attaching middleware to command definitions
-- Automatic synchronization via `setMyCommands`
+- User command menu synchronization via `setMyCommands`
-- Command scope handling
+- Improved command organization with the ability to group them into different Commands instances
+- Ability to scope command reach, e.g: only accessible to group admins or channels, etc
 - Defining command translations
 - "Did you mean ...?" feature that finds the nearest existing command
-- Custom command prefixes
+- Custom command prefixes, e.g: `+`, `?` or any symbol instead of `/`
-- Specify what to do with commands that mention your bot's user
+- Set custom behavior for commands that explicitly mention your bot's user, like: `/start@your_bot`
-- Support for commands that are not in the beggining of the message
+- Support for commands that are not in the beginning of the message
 - RegEx support for command names

 All of these features are made possible because you will define one or more central command structures that define your bot's commands.